freerange/site/soups/weeknotes/week-461.snip.markdown

 Week 461
 ========

-This week we spent time working at [Space4][], TOG Whitechapel, [the GDS office][whitechapel-building], and TOG Bloomsbury.
+This week we spent time working at [Space4][], TOG Whitechapel, [the GDS office][whitechapel-building], TOG Bloomsbury and from home.
 I took a bit of time off to sort out some personal admin and Chris L went for a holiday in the Cotswolds.

 We continued our work on GOV.UK asset management for [GDS][].
 Progress was slower than we hoped, because of the time it took to co-ordinate changes across a number of repositories and get those changes deployed or applied in the relevant environments.
 Chris R & Chris L visited the 2nd Line Support and Infrastructure teams at GDS on Tuesday to help move things forward.